blasern/rdist/README.md

 # fastmetrics
-An R package to calculate pairwise distances
+An R package to calculate pairwise distances.

 To install the latest version of this R package directly from github: